feilen/tuxedo-blender-plugin/README.md

 - **Bone-capable props** - Add props to your VRChat avatar without incurring an extra performance penalty.
 Props are created by moving the resulting geometry to extra bones which are shrunk out of sight - adding a tiny skinning cost, instead of adding more draw calls.

 ![](assets/markdown-img-paste-20230325190736861.png)

-### Installation:

-Installation is pretty standard.
-Grab the latest .zip off the [releases](https://github.com/feilen/tuxedo-blender-plugin/releases) page and install using Blender's addon settings.

 ### Quick start:
 For most people, all you'll have to do is: